-Set[Union[Living, Item, Exit]] = None, specific_target_msg: str = ") → None

-Tells something to the livings in the room (excluding the living from exclude_living).
+Search for a living in this location by its name (and title, if no names match).
+Is alias-aware.
+If there's more than one match, returns the first. - cific_targets: typing.Set[typing.Union[typing.Living, typing.Item, typing.Exit]] = None, specific_target_msg: str = ") → None Tells something to the livings in the room (excluding the living from exclude_living).
 This is just the message string!
 If you want to react on events, consider not doing that based on this message string.
 That will make it quite hard because you need to parse the string again to figure out what happened...
-Use handle_verb / notify_action instead. - class tale.base.Weapon (name: str, title: str = ", , descr: str = ", short_descr: str = ")
+Use handle verb / notify action instead. - class tale.base.Weapon (name: str, title: str = None, , descr: str = None, $short_descr$: str = None) \rightarrow None

-An item that can be wielded by a Living (i.e. present in a weapon itemslot), and that can be used to attack another Living.

-class tale.base.Key(name: str, title: str = ", , descr: str = ", short_descr: str = ")

-A key which has a unique code.
+An item that can be wielded by a Living (i.e. present in a weapon itemslot), and that can be used to attack another Living. - class tale.base.Key (name: str, title: str = None, , descr: str = None, $short_descr$: str = None) \rightarrow None A key which has a unique code.
 It can be used to open a matching Door.
-Set the door or code using the key_for method.

-Secondary initialization/customization.
-Invoked after all required initialization has been done.
-You can easily override this in a subclass.
-It is not needed to call the Item super class init().

-- key_for (door: tale.base.Door = None, code: str = ") \rightarrow None Makes this key a key for the given door. (basically just copies the door's key_code) - class tale.base.Soul

-The 'soul' of a Living (most importantly, a Player).
-Handles the high level verb actions and allows for social player interaction.
-Verbs that actually do something in the environment (not purely social messages) are implemented elsewhere.

-''' check_name_with_spaces (words: Sequence[str], startindex: int, all_livings: Dict[str, tale.base.Living], all_items: Dict[str, tale.base.Item], all_exits:
+Set the door or code using the key_for method. - key_for (door: tale.base.Door = None, code: str = None) \rightarrow None Makes this key a key for the given door. (basically just copies the door's key_code) - class tale.base.Soul → None The 'soul' of a Living (most importantly, a Player).
+Handles the high level verb actions and allows for so-cial player interaction.
+Verbs that actually do something in the environment (not purely social messages) are implemented elsewhere. - check_name_with_spaces (words: typing.Sequence[str], startindex: int, all_livings: typing.Dict[str, tale.base.Living], all_items: typing.Dict[str, tale.base.Item], all_exits: typing.Dict[str, tale.base.Exit]) \rightarrow typing.Tuple[typing.Union[typing.Living, typing.Item, typing.Exit, NoneType], typing.Union[str, NoneType], int]

-Dict[str, tale.base.Exit]) → Tuple[Union[tale.base.Living, tale.base.Item, tale.base.Exit, None], str, int] '''

 Searches for a name used in sentence where the name consists of multiple words (separated by space).
 You provide the sequence of words that forms the sentence and the startindex of the first word to start searching.
 Searching is done in the livings, items, and exits dictionaries, in that order.
 The name being searched for is gradually extended with more words until a match is found.
-The return tuple is (matched_object, matched_name, number of words used in match).
+The return tuple is (matched_object, matched name, number of words used in match).
 If nothing is found, a tuple (None, None, 0) is returned.

-match_previously_parsed (player: tale.base.Living, pronoun: str) → List[Tuple[Any, str]]
+$match_previously_parsed$ (player: tale.base.Living, pronoun: str) \rightarrow typing.List[typing.Tuple[typing.Any, str]]